Participants

 What is the application deadline?

-Class size is limited and we are reviewing applications on a rolling basis until filled.
+Class size is limited and we review applications on a rolling basis until the class is filled.
 This means there is no application deadline but we encourage you to apply promptly.

 Can I defer tuition payment?

 Generally tuition is due upon acceptance of an offer of admission.
-In exceptional circumstances we can defer up to the week before the Institute—please contact us if you would like to request this.
-We cannot defer past the start of the Institute.
+In exceptional circumstances we can defer up to the week before the program begins—please contact us if you would like to request this.
+Unfortunately we cannot defer past the start of the program.

 Apply

-Class size is limited and we are reviewing applications on a rolling basis until filled.
+Class size is limited and we are reviewing applications on a rolling basis until the class is filled.
 This means there is no application deadline but we encourage you to apply promptly.
-Assessment is based on merit as well as the aim of assembling a diverse class with respect to backgrounds, stages of career, and other factors.
+Assessment is based on merit and the aim of assembling a strong group of participants with diverse professional backgrounds, career stages, and experiences.

 Uploading...